philoniare/pba-final-project/README.md

 ## 📚 Documentation
-- The html documentation can be found under `/docs/index.html`
+- The html documentation can be generated using the command show in the `Generate docs` section

 ## 💗 Support
 Give a ⭐️ if this project helped you!
 Your support helps us continuously improve and maintain this project.